DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ### Network Architecture

-PoolNet utilizes the [VGG-16](https://arxiv.org/pdf/1409.1556.pdf) network architecture, a 16-layer convolutional neural network, the top-scoring submission for the 2014 [ImageNet](http://www.image-net.org/challenges/LSVRC/2014/) classification challenge.
+PoolNet utilizes the [VGG-16](https://arxiv.org/pdf/1409.1556.pdf) network architecture, a 16-layer convolutional neural network and the top-scoring submission for the 2014 [ImageNet](http://www.image-net.org/challenges/LSVRC/2014/) classification challenge.
 This architecture is composed of many small (3x3) convolutional filters, which enables such a deep network to be trained and deployed in a timely manner on a GPU.

 <b>VGG-16 Architecture</b>
 <img src='images/VGGNet.png' width=500>